zhousarah/azure-compute-docs/articles/container-instances/container-instances-standby-pool-overview.md

 }
 ```
 ## Availability zones
-Standby pools for Azure Container instances supports creating and requesting containers across availability zones.
+Standby pools for Azure Container Instances supports creating and requesting containers across availability zones.
 Creating a zonal standby pool is currently only available using the standby pool [REST APIs](/rest/api/standbypool/standby-virtual-machine-pools/create-or-update) using version 2024-08-01.

 ### Create a zonal standby pool